exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 }
 ```

 In this program, we made a slight modification in that we're now calling `swapcontext`. `swapcontext` effectively calls `getcontext` on the first argument, then `setcontext` on the second.
-That is, create a checkpoint of sorts at `swapcontext`, then immediately begin executing `handler`.
+That is, we create a checkpoint of sorts at `swapcontext`, then immediately begin executing `handler`.
 Notice we don't need `getcontext` to initialize `main_context`, as the swap call does this for us.

 After the `printf` statement in `handler`, we call `swapcontext` again and resume execution just after the initial `swapcontext` call in `main`.
 So the program output looks like this: